 Hosts: Western larch

-Introduced parasites released in the Pacific Northwest in the early 1960's and established years ago, along with a couple of needle diseases on larch, helped maintain low levels of casebearer for many years.
+Introduced parasites released in the Pacific Northwest in the early 1960's and established years ago, along with needle diseases on larch, helped maintain low levels of casebearer for many years.
 As casebearer populations declined, so did the introduced parasites.
 Parasites are expected to respond to the increasing casebearer population, although there may be several more years of defoliation before they increase to effective levels.
 Refoliation of larch in late summer typically masks most of the defoliation; and because of this these trees are not as evident to observers late in the season.
 The ability of larch to refoliate is one of the reasons we do not expect to see much, if any, tree mortality.
 Accurate assessment of the casebearer situation would require extensive aerial surveys in early June (rather than later in the summer when region-wide survey is done).

 The content of this webpage was last updated on July 29, 2005; reformatted in May 2008.